The Best Cosmetic Procedures To Correct Sun Damage

-Jonathan Cabin, MD, a facial plastic and reconstructive surgeon at the Center for Advanced Facial Plastic Surgery in Beverly Hills, says that the visible damage caused by UV rays presents as “areas of hyperpigmentation or sunspots that are typically shades of brown and red.”
+Jonathan Cabin, MD, a facial plastic and reconstructive surgeon in Arlington, VA, says that the visible damage caused by UV rays presents as “areas of hyperpigmentation or sunspots that are typically shades of brown and red.”
 But that’s not all.
 Dr. Cabin says that “poor skin quality” in the form of “thin or inelastic skin” and “wrinkling” is also common.

 So, what are the best ways to restore even skin tone and texture?
-Here, a guide to the best treatments and procedures to improve the appearance of sun damage.
+Here, a guide to the best in-office and at-home treatments to improve the appearance of sun damage.

 Used to treat everything from acne to wrinkles, chemical peels work by employing a blend of acids to chemically exfoliate the skin.
 The entire process is relatively simple and can be customized for more tailored results.

 During the treatment, your provider will determine the solution strength best suited for your skin type and concern.
 Formulas range from relatively mild alpha- and beta-hydroxy acid cocktails to deeper trichloroacetic and carbolic acids.
 Patients may experience tingling and/or burning sensations during the treatment.

 While a strong peel may only require one session (but months of downtime), milder versions often call for multiple visits, and professional sessions cost anywhere from $300 to $3,000 depending on the strength.
 In the days following the peel, dead skin cells will begin to flake off, leaving behind a smoother and brighter complexion.